rjvanaken/hunger-games-sim/README.md

 #### Evaluation Mode

-To run the simulator and evaluate the model over 10k episodes:
+To run the simulator and evaluate the model over a number of episodes (alter the value at the top of main):
 ```
 python main.py --eval
 ```